Architectural Lighting and LEED Lights Certification: Lights for Trade

 The standard specifies the lighting requirements for outdoor workplaces to meet the need for visual comfort and performance.
 During the interior lighting design of workplaces, in the arrangement of points of light, lamps with emergency functions must also be positioned, whether they are the same ones that also provide ordinary lighting or lamps for emergencies only, all to guarantee the illuminance values indicated by current legislation and, in particular, the UNI EN 1838 standard.

-ENI Headquarters │ From the Design of Urban and Architectural Lighting to Interior Lighting Design
+ENI Headquarter │ From the Design of Urban and Architectural Lighting to Interior Lighting Design

 These featured high efficiency with a particular emission of beams controlled through a specific optical system, durability, reduced maintenance-replacement costs, clean light free from IR and UV components, flexible light point installation, the possibility of a strong spot effect (almost point source), safe operation with very low voltage, absence of mercury, duration not influenced by the number of times switched on and off, and the possibility 'to create smaller lighting fixtures.
 The study and attention to positioning and installation methods have allowed the creation of solutions built into the architectural elements, consistent with the compositional rhythm of the spaces and coordinated with the system requirements.

 In all projects, we try to hide the illuminated luminaires as much as possible.
 The lighting calculations confirmed the correlation between the architectural lighting project and the external parameters required for the environmental sustainability of the intervention.
-With their attention to the visual comfort of the users, the levels of illumination, and the color rendering of the sources, the adopted solutions follow the guiding principles set out in the respective regulations.
+With their attention to the visual comfort of the users, the levels of illumination, and the color rendering of the sources, the adopted solutions follow the guiding principles set out in the respective regulations, as in the development of the SNAM Headquarter project.